Welcome to Philadelphia Episcopal Cathedral

 The best way to belong to the cathedral is to get involved in one of our ministries.
 To work out where you might fit we have a survey designed to help you find your place of ministry within our community.
 Fill out the survey

 We also encourage members to support the cathedral financially.
-When we get financially committed we get our heart committed too!
-You can give online here, fill out an online pledge for 2024 here or if you're a pen and paper kind of person, you can download a printable pledge form for 2024 here.
+You can give online here, fill out an online pledge for 2026 here or if you're a pen and paper kind of person, you can download a printable pledge form for 2026 here.

 Visit Us or Get in Touch